pressbooks/docs/_pages/pressbooks-lti-provider-plugin.md

 * [Manually Set up a LTI Configuration](#manually-set-up-a-lti-configuration)
 * [Common Cartridge](#common-cartridge)

+This documentation is up to date as of version 0.4.2 of the Pressbooks LTI Provider plugin.

 # Installation
 Get the plugin here: [https://github.com/pressbooks/pressbooks-lti-provider](https://github.com/pressbooks/pressbooks-lti-provider)
 This plugin is installed and activated on the network level, but has configurations available both at the network and book level.